mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 To erase a job:

 1. Go to a job's detail page.
-1. At the top right of the job's trace, select the trash icon.
+1. At the top right of the job's log, select the trash icon.
 1. Confirm the deletion.

 ## Use GitLab CI/CD to retrieve job artifacts for private projects